skip navigation

 Game BallsThe host team will provide two quality game balls at each court.
 Game balls must be an official women's (28.5") leather ball of the best quality possible, properly inflated, for all girls games and for 6th, 5th and 4th grade boys games; game balls for 7th and 8th grade boys games must be an official men's (30.0") leather ball of the best quality possible, properly inflated.

 Clock Operator and Official Scorer.
-Each host team must provide a clock operator for each game whose sole job it will be to start and stop the clock at the appropriate time and change the possession arrow.
-Each host team will also provide an official scorer whose sole job it will be to record team scores and personal fouls.
+Each host team must provide a clock operator for each game whose only job will be to start and stop the clock at the appropriate time and change the possession arrow.
+Each host team will also provide an official scorer whose only will be to record team scores and personal fouls.
 While it is acceptable to use responsible high school students for this purpose, the individuals working the clock and score book must be instructed that their jobs are as important as that of the referees and their duties must receive their undivided attention.
 Any cell phones (or other device that can be used to access the internet, listen to music or gaming) at the scorer's table must be turned off during the entire game, except during half-time breaks and between games.
-Allowing clock operators and scorekeepers to make phone calls, text, etc., during games will be considered a serious dereliction of hosting responsibilities and will affect a community's future ability to host League meets.
+Allowing clock operators and scorekeepers to make phone calls, text, etc., during games will be considered a serious dereliction of hosting responsibilities and will effect a community's future ability to host League meets.

-Option 1 shows the meet results summary for a typical (fictitious) three-game eight-team meet.
+• Option 1 shows the meet results summary for a typical (fictitious) three-game eight-team meet.
 Sample team names and scores are listed to show how the summary would look at the end of the third game.

-Option 2 shows the meet results summary for a reformatted (fictitious) six team meet.
+• Option 2 shows the meet results summary for a reformatted (fictitious) six team meet.

 Option 1 – Eight Team Meet